boltops-tools/lono/docs/_docs/configuration/lono-seed.md

 nav_order: 52
 ---

-You usually need to configure parameter values to use each CloudFormation template.
-Lono has a seed concept to help wih this.
-The `lono seed` command generates the full configs from a simpler seed config.
+For each blueprint and CloudFormation template, you will usually need to setup some configs files.
+Lono has a `lono seed` command that generates starter configs values.

-If the blueprint has provided a `seed/configs.rb` file then you can use `lono seed` to quickly set up [params]({% link _docs/configs/params.md %}) and [variables]({% link _docs/configs/shared-variables.md %}) configs.
+* The starter values for params are determined by the template definition itself.
+* The starter values for variables are determined by the bluperint's `seed/configs.rb`, usually written by the author.

 ## Usage